Siterack/siterack-docs/docs/features.md

 ## White labeling

-As expected, the entire Siterack Engine is a white-labeled-ready product.
+As expected, the entire SiteRack Engine is a white-labeled-ready product.
 You are free to use the software as a resellable service to your clients and customers - no copyright issues!

 Also, for each Client Report, your company name and logo will be displayed on the bottom left corner of the cover page.